AdiThakker/AdiThakker.github.io/_posts/2020-05-31-Adding-Archives.md

 ---
 {% endhighlight %}

-Final step was to again modify the ***_config.yml*** file to include the above generated ***archive.md*** file under the header_pages key.
+Final step was to again modify the ***_config.yml*** file to include the above generated ***archive.md*** file under the header_pages section.
 This tells Jekyll to display the Archives link on the main page.
 Following are the details of the changes:

 {% highlight js %}---header_pages:
  - about.md
  - archive.md
 {% endhighlight %}

-And that's it!!!
+And that's it!
 In few steps I was able to get a basic Archives setup for my blog.

-It did take me some time to understand the workings of _layouts folder and other details such as how permalinks worked, but the setup itself was relatively easy.
+It did take me some time to understand the workings of _layouts folder and other details such as how permalinks worked, but other than that, the setup itself was relatively easy.

-In future posts, I might explore additional archival customizations around tags, categories, etc.
+Hope you find this helpful!
+In future posts, I might explore additional customizations around archiving by different tags, categories, etc.